 Disclosure: I participated in a campaign on behalf of Mom Central Consulting (#MC) for Sprint.
 I received a product sample to facilitate my review and to thank me for participating.

-It seems that everyone has a smartphone today and the age which kids get their first phone continues to edge lower.
-I will leave it up to readers to debate the appropriate age for smart phone use yet there is one thing most would agree on.
+It seems that everyone has a smartphone today and the age in which kids get their first phone continues to edge lower.
+I will leave it up to readers to debate the appropriate age for smartphone use yet there is one thing most would agree on.
 These things are expensive and even with a case not always up to the rigors of everyday use by kids and teens.

-The phone has a another neat feature Kyocera calls Smart Sonic Receiver.
+The phone has another neat feature Kyocera calls Smart Sonic Receiver.
 The handset vibrates its glass screen to transmit speaker audio to your eardrum, enhancing clarity while using in loud environments.
 We did our best to test this feature in loud restaurants and by the crowded pool.
 Calls were clear and the folks we were speaking to told us we sounded fine even with all the background noise.

-The phone is what most would call a mid range model.
+The phone is what most would call a mid-range model.
 It has a 4.5” screen which puts it right in the middle between an iPhone and the largest models that Samsung and HTC offer.
-Its just a tick under five ounces and feels well built and solid in the hand.
+It’s just a tick under five ounces and feels well built and solid in the hand.
 It comes with all the bells and whistles we have come to expect in a smartphone.
-WiFi, bluetooth, GPS, NFC for mobile wallet and mobile hot spot round out the unit.
-It runs on Sprints LTE 4G high speed network when WiFi is not around.
+WiFi, Bluetooth, GPS, NFC for mobile wallet and mobile hot spot round out the unit.
+It runs on Sprints LTE 4G high-speed network when WiFi is not around.
 The camera is OK and provides quick shots, just not the brightest or most crisp that I have seen.
 It does record HD 720P video that looks great when viewed on the big screen.
 It runs on Android and provides full access to Google services when you sign in with your account details.
 It runs all apps seamlessly and nearly all games operate without a hiccup.
 One glaring flaw is the low included memory.
 Only 8GB of which only 1.5GB is available for media and downloads.
 Thankfully a micro SD slot is available to add extra storage.
 External audio for speakerphone calls and media was fine, just not the loudest.

-This phone runs about $150 through Sprint and for all the included features makes it more than an option for just kids and first time users.
+This phone runs about $150 through Sprint and for all the included features makes it more than an option for just kids and first-time users.
 We tested it as our everyday phone for email, calls, texting apps and navigating.
 Easy to use and peace of mind should we get a little too close to the pool.